zengapay/zengapay-python/README.md

 # Sandbox and Production Environment
 ## Creating a sandbox environment user environment
-Before using the library in your applications, please head over to the [API Documentation](https://developers.zengapay.com/#getting-started) to see how to set up your sandbox environment.
+Before using the library in your applications, please head over to our [API Documentation](https://developers.zengapay.com/#getting-started) to see how to set up your sandbox environment.

 The following is the API Endpoint for our sandbox environment: